 The Lobbyists’ Secret War behind Gambling Legalization in the United States

-The U.S. Department of Justice announced in January 2019 that all forms of interstate online gambling are illegal, reversing a longstanding DOJ opinion.
-Since then, proponents of legal online casinos and poker sites have accused Las Vegas Sands CEO Sheldon Adelson of calling in political favors with the Trump administration to change federal laws.
-Since Adelson is the largest single donor to the Republican Party, the adoption of his pet cause by the Justice Department struck many iGaming advocates as suspicious.
+The U.S. Department of Justice announced in January 2019 that all forms of interstate online gambling are illegal, reversing a longstanding department opinion.
+Since then, proponents of legal U.S. online casinos and poker sites have accused Las Vegas Sands CEO Sheldon Adelson of calling in political favors with the Trump administration to change federal laws.
+Since Adelson was the largest single donor to the Republican Party in the 2012 and 2016 U.S. presidential elections, the adoption of his pet cause by the Justice Department struck many iGaming advocates as suspicious.

-Soon after the new online gambling policy was announced, observers noted that the 2019 opinion by the DOJ’s Office of Legal Counsel contained suspicious language.
-The DOJ opinion, titled, “Reconsidering Whether the Wire Act Applies to Non-Sports Gambling,” used the same language as anti-online gambling brochures used by one of Adelson’s lobbying groups.
-That led many to believe there was coordination between the U.S. Justice Department and Sheldon Adelson’s lobbyists.
+Soon after the new online gambling policy was announced, observers noted that the 2019 opinion by the DOJ’s Office of Legal Counsel (OLC) contained suspicious language.
+The DOJ opinion – named “Reconsidering Whether the Wire Act Applies to Non-Sports Gambling” – used the same language as anti-online gambling brochures used by one of Adelson’s lobbying groups.
+That led many to believe there was coordination between the Justice Department and Adelson paid lobbyists.

 Recently, a former New Jersey state senator released documents that shed light on the dispute.
-In September 2019, Ray Lesniak, a longtime advocate of online gambling, received 76 pages from a freedom of information request filed to learn about the secret lobbying of the Trump administration by Sheldon Adelson’s associates.
+In September 2019, Ray Lesniak, a longtime advocate of online gambling, received 76 pages from a FOIA request filed to learn about the secret lobbying of the Trump administration by Sheldon Adelson’s associates.

-Lesniak released the documents to the U.S. media, which showed Adelson allies used considerable pressure to influence the January 2019 DOJ opinion.
+Lesniak released the documents to the media, which showed Adelson allies used considerable pressure to influence the January 2019 opinion.
 They also proved the pressure was bipartisan in nature.